 Founder and CEO/Executive Director

-Candice Elder, an East Oakland native who currently resides in City of Oakland District 7, is the Founder and Director of The East Oakland Collective (EOC).
+Candice Elder, an East Oakland native who currently resides in City of Oakland District 7, is the Founder and Executive Director of The East Oakland Collective (EOC).
 Candice went to Oakland public schools and for high school attended The Head Royce School.
 Candice has a background in law, philanthropy and nonprofit management.
 Candice was a legal professional for 10 years and has worked in plaintiff class action law firms in employment and antitrust law fields.
 Candice previously worked as the Executive Coordinator and Membership Manager for the Women's Funding Network, the largest philanthropy network of women's funds and foundations in the country.

-Candice has a Bachelors of Arts in Political Science and a minor in African-American Studies from the University of California, Berkeley and a Masters of Science in Criminal Justice, with a concentration on rehabilitation and reform of the criminal justice, from the University of Cincinnati.
+Candice has a Bachelors of Arts in Political Science and a minor in African-American Studies from the University of California, Berkeley and a Masters of Science in Criminal Justice, with a concentration on reform of the criminal justice, from the University of Cincinnati.

-Urban and Regional Planning Officer
+Director of Urban and Regional Planning

-Marquita “Keta” Price, a deep East Oakland native and District 7 Stonehurst neighborhood resident, is the Urban and Regional Planning Officer for The East Oakland Collective (EOC).
+Marquita “Keta” Price, a deep East Oakland native and District 7 Stonehurst neighborhood resident, is the Director of Urban and Regional Planning for The East Oakland Collective (EOC).
 Keta has a background in computers and technology, business processes, chemistry, math, and community organizing.
 She has formerly interned for the City of Oakland’s Department of Planning and Building and University of California, Berkeley’s College of Chemistry biochemistry lab.
 Keta previously worked part-time as the Constituent Liaison of City of Oakland Councilmember Abel Guillen, focusing on the immediate needs of the San Antonio and East Lake communities.

 Inspired by the Black Panther Party and Marcus Garvey, Keta’s civic engagement is driven by her passion to develop an economic base for the Black residents of Oakland.
 Her early advocacy is rooted at Merritt College where she served as the Vice President of The Black Student Union, President of the Kem(istry) Club, President of the Associated Students of Merritt College, and served on the Student Trustees of the Peralta Community College School District.
 Keta’s goals were to restore the resilience of the student government planted by Chairman Bobby Seale and other former Black Panthers, which focused on leveraging the institution’s resources to address the social justice issues students face in their community prohibiting them to thrive in life and academics.
 Keta transitioned from student advocacy to neighborhood community organizing focused on racial and economic justice.